quaresc/wttj_technical_test/README.md

 ## Exercice #2

+I would try to scale out by running in parallel the computation to have better performances and scalability.
+Elixir would be great for this (and I think it could be easier than a Ruby implementation and its GIL for exemple).
+In order to achieve this, we could have workers to divide the existing amount of offers to compute (like 1 worker for 10.000 existing offers to aggregate) with a process responsible of monitoring.
+For incoming offers (at a rate of 1000 offers per second), we could split up the batch and have a process for one offer for exemple.
+If performances are not there, we might consider run the computation on multiple nodes/physical machines in parallel.

 ## Exercice #3

 The route is accessible at the endpoint `/offers` with the following query params : `latitude`, `longitude`, `radius` (in km)